Assistants Setup

 2Configure delegation behavior (required)

 Add the following snippet to your agent's system prompt.
-This instructs the AI to automatically use the A2A marketplace instead of trying to solve specialist tasks itself:
+This instructs the AI to automatically use the Agent Router marketplace instead of trying to solve specialist tasks itself:

 Where to add the system prompt